THE CONCLUDING CHAPTER OF CRAWFORD

 Joan Crawford Biographies

-Joan Crawford is an interesting, and marketable, topic, therefore over 20 biographies have been written about her life and career.
+Joan Crawford is an interesting, and marketable, topic.
+Over 20 biographies have been written about her life and career.

 (Biographies are listed in chronological order by the date of their publication)